ALT TAGS ON BACKGROUND IMAGES

 Loss of availability

-Overloading systems to disrupt services and make resources inaccessible.
+Overloading systems to disrupt services and lock users out of resources.

 Insider Threats